taoteg/recipes/recipes/SanAntonioChili.md

 #### If You Know Beans About Chili, You Know That Chili Has No Beans

 __*Ken Finlay*__

-*Singer, songwriter, and owner of Cheatham Street Warehouse - a music hall in San Marcos, written in 1976)*
+- *[Singer, songwriter, and owner of Cheatham Street Warehouse - a music hall in San Marcos, Texas - written in 1976]*

 *You burn some mesquite and when the coals get hot, you bunk up some meat and you throw it on a pot.*